Data-free Defense of Black Box Models Against Adversarial Attacks: Related Works

+Unlike these existing works, we use model stealing only as a means to obtain the surrogate model and synthetic data.
+Unlike them where they steal as an adversary, our goal is to provide robustness against black box attacks i.e. to reduce the effects of the adversarial samples on the black box model that are crafted using the surrogate model.

 \textbf{Wavelet in CNNs}: Before the CNNs, the wavelets had been used for noise reduction and denoising~\cite{donoho1994ideal,donoho1995noising}.
-In the Pre Deep Learning Era, wavelets were also popularly used for image compression~\cite{averbuch1996image,lawson2002image,grgic2001performance,coifman1994signal} and image enhancement~\cite{yang2010medical,wan2007joint, wang2003microarray, lidong2015combination}.
-Li~\textit{et al.}~\cite{li2021wavecnet} integrated wavelets into the CNNs where the downsampling operations performed by max pooling, average pooling and strided-convolution are replaced only with low-frequency components of the discrete wavelet transform to suppress the aliasing effect.
-However, we do not have the luxury to modify the architecture in the black box settings.
-Also, we noticed that only keeping low-frequency components and completely neglecting the high frequencies results in lower performance on both clean and adversarial data.
-Soleymani~\textit{et al.}~\cite{soleymani2019defending} use wavelets for detecting adversarially perturbed iris images.
 Prakash~\textit{et al.}~\cite{prakash2018deflecting} used pixel deflection technique followed by adaptive thresholding on the wavelets coefficients for denoising.
 Unlike these works, our setup is more challenging due to no access to both the training data and the model weights.
 Mustafa~\textit{et al.}~\cite{mustafa2019image} utilized wavelet denoising with image superresolution as a defense mechanism against adversarial attacks in grey-box settings.
 Different from this work, our approach utilizes the wavelet with a proposed regenerator network for defense against adversarial attacks in a black-box setting.